You can't complete a project without resources, and you can't finish your project plan without a complementary project resource management plan.

-A project resource management plan outlines a strategy for how resources will be allocated, scheduled, and used during the project life cycle.
+A resource management plan is a strategy for how resources will be allocated, scheduled, and used during the project life cycle.

-This plan is vital for figuring out which specific resources are needed, in what types of quantities, and when they are needed in order to fulfill the project scope.
+The plan outlines which specific resources are needed, in what quantities, and when they are needed in order to fulfill the project scope.

 What Is A Resource Management Plan For?

-Project team members, as well as portfolio, project, and resource managers should be able to edit and revise parts of the resource plan.
-Resource plans that allow everyone to view bookings, changes, and edits ensure transparency.
+- Accessibility: Project team members, as well as project and resource managers can edit and revise parts of the resource plan.

-Maintaining data about resources, such as whereabouts of equipment and team member status on deliverables, ensures every project manager in an organization can see what is going on and schedule resources based on other manager’s plans and their own needs.
+- Transparency: Resource management plans allow every project manager in an organization to see what is going on and schedule resources based on other manager’s plans and their own needs.
+They're also used to keep track of information such as the whereabouts of equipment or team member status.

-Project management plans and resource plans should be updated in real-time, so project managers accessing them can have up-to-date and accurate information when making decisions.
+- Accuracy: Project management plans and resource plans should be updated in real-time, so project managers have up-to-date and accurate information when making decisions.

 What To Include In A Resource Management Plan

-These are the essential elements to include in your project resource management plan.
+These are the essential elements to include in your resource management plan.

 1. Responsibility Assignments